 I've been loving using Custom Workouts at the gym, at home, or working out outdoors.
 It's one of those features that you need to get your hands on to understand just how beneficial it will be to your workout routine, but once you figure that out, you'll wonder how you ever used your Apple Watch without custom workouts.

 Get in the zone — the heart rate zone

 Many sports, like hockey (sorry, I'm Canadian), rely on short bursts of intense activity.
-When a hockey player skates off the bench to take their shift, they will likely be in or near the maximum target rate for the 45-90 seconds they are on the ice.
+So, for example, when a hockey player skates off the bench to take their shift, they will likely be in or near the maximum target rate for the 45-90 seconds they are on the ice.
 So, when they train, they need to train for those short bursts of energy, meaning they need to know when they're hitting those heart rate zones.

-By default, your Apple Watch will use the data it already has to calculate your heart rate zones and label them one through five, one being the lowest.
+Your Apple Watch will default use the data it already has to calculate your heart rate zones and label them one through five, one being the lowest.
 This is super awesome for anyone who doesn't want to take the time to calculate their absolute perfect heart rate zones (as it varies from person to person).
 Still, if you want more control, you can manually set them to any value you want.

 So how do you see heart rate zones during a workout?
 Well, it's part of something new that Apple calls Workout Views.
-When you go to customize a workout in watchOS 9, whether it's a pre-set workout or a Custom Workout you've created, you can select which Workout Views are available for you to see during a particular workout.
+When you customize training in watchOS 9, whether a pre-set workout or a Custom Workout you've created, you can select which Workout Views are available for you to see during a particular activity.
 So, once you've enabled the heart rate zone Workout View for your Custom Outdoor Run Workout (as an example), you can swipe up or down during the workout to see the different views you have enabled.